Learn more about degree requirements including advising, registration, plan of study, culminating experience and graduation.

 This manual is designed to be a general reference for affiliated faculty associated with, and/or students pursuing a Master of Science in Sustainable Transportation and Logistics (STL).
 Included are policies and procedures as set forth by the SSISTL, as well as the School of Engineering and Applied Sciences (SEAS), and the Graduate School of the University of Buffalo.

 The MS program in Sustainable Transportation and Logistics is a 30-credit, 3-semester program (if completed full-time) and requires a minimum GPA of 3.0 every semester.
-Students have the option of choosing between two concentrations: transportation or logistics.
-Students should choose their electives from their intended concentration.
-If a student wishes to take an elective outside of their concentration, both their major advisor and the Director of Graduate Studies must approve the course.
+Students can flexibly choose their electives based on their interest and intended career path.
+If a student wishes to take an elective outside of the pre-approved list, the co-directors of Graduate Studies must approve the course.

 As part of each Master’s program of study, there is a culminating (“capstone”) experience that ranges from an ePortfolio to an M.S. thesis or project.
 A student, with approval of his/her permanent advisor, has the opportunity to choose a thesis or project as the culminating experience.
 The culminating experience will determine the number of electives the student must take in their course plan.
 The Thesis will replace 2 elective courses and the project will replace 1 elective course.